Greater-London-Authority/ldn-viz-tools/.changeset/stupid-cougars-destroy.md

 '@ldn-viz/maps': patch
 ---

-Update geocoder from MapBox API to Searchbox API
+Changed: Update geocoder from MapBox API to Searchbox API.
+This means that Points of Interest again appear in the results.